Bošnjani: History

+Examples

+After a plot to assassinate Knez Pavle Radinović in Sutjeska successfully played out during the King Ostoja's 2nd reign in August 1415, Duke Sandalj justified the murder to an astonished witness, Ivan Gundulić, Ragusan diplomatic representative who was attending a meeting of Bosnian noblemen at the stanak and is the best source for the circumstances surrounding the event, by saying:

 Assessment

 Bosnian historian Pejo Ćošković, citing Ferdo Šišić and Dominik Mandić, describes the use of the term in royal documents as membership in Bosnian nobility, with no indication of the subject's religion. and as a political term to distinguish people from Bosnia proper from people from other lands acquired in the hidays of Kingdom of Bosnia and included into royal titulage.

 Revival

 During the Austro-Hungarian era the term Bošnjak was also preferred until the beginning of the 20th century, and is encountered in Bosnian Franciscan writings, such as prominent members of the order, historians and writers, Ivan Frano Jukić and Antun Knežević, who were first to relate the name to ethnic and national context.
 The situation changed again in the 20th century, as Bosanac (see also: Bosnian and Bosnians) came to be the preferred term.
 Following the independence of Bosnia and Herzegovina in the early 1990s, Bosniaks reinvigorated the (by then) archaic term Bošnjaci – Bosniaks – for their national name, based on the word's historical ethno-geographic connotations.